orcasound/orca-eye-aye/README.md

 <img width="1147" alt="frontpage" src="https://github.com/orcasound/orca-eye-aye/assets/47680801/11ec2810-b101-48af-99b5-e7dd6abffc9a">

 # orca-eye-aye 👁
 _Hi there!_ This repository serves as a hub for the development of visual analysis projects undertaken by the [Orcasound open source community](https://github.com/orcasound), as well as the dissemination of our open-access dataset featuring side-view images of vessels (boats and ships).
 Our main project documented here is the development of a Real-Time Automated Vessel Detection System Using Side View Images.

-The goal of the system is to help identify sources of underwater noise monitored through the [Orcasound hydrophone network](https://orcasound.net), especially boats that do not broadcast their identity via the Automated Identification System (AIS) as ships are required to do.
-For historical context on this effort to study vessel impacts on the endangered Southern Resident killer whales in Washington State (USA), see Orcasound's [Salish Sea vessel research page](https://www.orcasound.net/portfolio/salish-sea-vessel-research/).
+The goal of the vessel detection system is to help identify sources of underwater noise monitored through the [Orcasound hydrophone network](https://orcasound.net), especially boats that do not broadcast their identity via the Automated Identification System (AIS) that is only required for ships.
+For historical context on this effort to study vessel impacts on the endangered Southern Resident killer whales in Washington State (USA), pleae see Orcasound's [Salish Sea vessel research page](https://www.orcasound.net/portfolio/salish-sea-vessel-research/).

 ## Real-Time Automated Vessel Detection System Using Side View Images

-_Release 1.0: 31 March 2024
+_Release 1.0: 31 March 2024_

 _Authors: Ze Cui (mentored by Samantha King, Scott Veirs, and Val Veirs)_

 _If you have any questions, feel free to contact me via E-mail: cuize88@gmail.com_

+_Attibution: please cite "Ze Cui, Samantha King, Scott Veirs, and Val Veirs (2024), Orca Eye Aye vessel detection system." and link back to this public repository_

-In the video below of a presentation made to Protected Seas staff in fall 2023, I outline the project's motivation, objectives, and methodology.
+For a quick introduction to the project, watch the video below of a presentation I made to Protected Seas staff in fall 2023.
+In it, I outline the our motivations, objectives, and methodology.
 I discuss the open labeled dataset we developed and preliminary results from a deep learning model trained on the dataset.
-Finally, I talk about the challenges we faced in the final phase of the project:
+Finally, I talk about the challenges we faced in the final phase of the project (prior to the first release).

 [![Watch the video](https://img.youtube.com/vi/uyin-k-F2fI/maxresdefault.jpg)](https://youtu.be/uyin-k-F2fI)